camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 `````

 ## Name the package
-Name the package io.camunda.connector.<ConnectorName>
+Name the package io.camunda.
+Connector.<ConnectorName>
-Example: io.camunda.connector.officetopdf
+Example: io.camunda.
+Connector.officetopdf

-## Create three class
+## Create three classes

-Create three java class to manipulate the connector
+Create three java classes to manipulate the Connector

-* <connectorName>Function is the core of your connector
+* <connectorName>Function is the core of your Connector
-* <connectorName>Input store all input information
+* <connectorName>Input stores all input information
-* <connectorName>Output store all output information
+* <connectorName>Output stores all output information

 ## Function class
-The @OutboundConnector must be used to create your connector:
+The @OutboundConnector must be used to create your Connector:

 `````